 - A juvenile multi-organ growth-limiting program.

 - Evolutionary conservation of the juvenile multi-organ growth-limiting program.

-- Orchestration of the juvenile multi-organ growth-limiting program: E2F transcription factors.
+- Orchestration of the juvenile multi-organ growth-limiting program by E2F transcription factors.

 - Growth-limitation: depletion of progenitor cells.

 We use exome sequencing to identify monogenic causes of short stature.
 For example, we evaluated a boy with short stature (-3.5 SDS) and a bone age advanced 3 years compared to chronological age (Nilsson et al, 2014).
 His younger brother and mother were similarly affected.
 Exome sequencing identified a frameshift mutation (c.272delA) inACAN that co-segregated with the disorder and is extremely rare in unaffected individuals.
 Through a collaboration with colleagues at other institutions, we combined this family with two other families showing a similar phenotype and mutations in ACAN.
 Some affected individuals also manifested osteochondritis dissecans and early-onset osteoarthritis.ACAN encodes a proteoglycan that is an important component of cartilage extracellular matrix.
 It is expressed both in growth plate, providing an explanation for the short stature and advanced bone age, and also in articular and vertebral disc cartilage, providing an explanation for the joint disease.
 Three other families had been reported previously but with different clinical presentations – an evident skeletal dysplasia or early-onset joint disease.
 Our findings indicate that ACAN mutations, can present as autosomal-dominant short stature with advanced bone age and early growth cessation (Nilsson et al, 2014).
 Subsequent studies have further defined the phenotypic and genotypic spectrum of this disorder (Gkourogianni A et al. 2017).